 Tourist Information: Further Montego Bay tourist information can be found at www.visitjamaica.com.

-Visa & Health: Before you travel, visit www.gov.uk/foreign-travel-advice/jamaica for recommendations and advice on visas and health for your holiday to Montego Bay.
+Visa & Health: Before you travel, visit www.gov.uk/foreign-travel-advice/jamaica for recommendations and advice on visas and health for your holiday.

 Temperature: A brilliant 25-30 (°C) all year round.

 By taxi: Stick to the official taxis with the red licence plates.
-It’s a good idea to agree the price with the driver before you set off.
+While they do have meters, it’s a good idea to agree the price with the driver before you set off.
+Make sure you confirm whether the price is quoted in Jamaican or US dollars.

-Reggae party: The Red Stripe Reggae Sumfest is Jamaica’s biggest reggae music festival, with over 50 world-class acts and musicians.
-Held in July, the party starts on Walter Fletcher Beach but continues for a week of non-stop partying.
+Reggae party: Visit the Red Stripe Reggae Sumfest, Jamaica’s biggest reggae music festival.
+With over 50 world-class acts and musicians, the party starts on Walter Fletcher Beach but continues for a week of non-stop partying.
+If you’re about in July, this is a must-see.

-Jamaica’s favourite son: The Bob Marley Experience is a tour which departs from Montego Bay and journeys to the village of Nine Mile, where legendary musician Bob Marley lived.
-You’ll learn about the Rastafarian religion and get to see Mount Zion Rock, where Marley would meditate.
+Jamaica’s favourite son: The Bob Marley Experience is a tour which departs from the resort and journeys to Bob Marley’s home at Nine Mile.
+This eye-opening tour teaches you about the Rastafarian religion, and takes you to Mount Zion Rock, where Marley enjoyed meditation.
+This tour is unforgettable for the Marley fan and gives a real glimpse into Jamaican culture, too.